 RECIPE BOOK BINDER

 I love the idea of having all my recipes organized and in one easy place to find them.
-I also wanted it to be pretty.
+It’s needs to be pretty too.
 I wanted to be able to keep my Recipe Book Binder out on my kitchen counter top.
 So it’s really a fun piece of decor that is also completely useful and functional!

-And because everyone has a different way they want their Recipe Book Binder to be organized, the recipe binder is easy to customize to how you want to use it.
+And because everyone has a different way they want their binder to be organized, the recipe binder is easy to customize to how you want to use it.

 The following items are included in the recipe binder kit.